DJScias/EasySearch/README.md

 If you want to contact us : DJScias@gmail.com

-Copyright © 2014 - MLG and its contributors (http://goo.gl/DXv6T8)
+Copyright © 2014 - LoLES and its contributors (http://goo.gl/DXv6T8)

-MLG is released under the GPL
+LoLES is released under the GPL

 ***
 #Preview